News

 “Every citizen of this country who travels out of the country is required to obey the laws of their host countries,” Presidential spokesman Garba Shehu said in an interview on Channels Television Sunday night.

-US authorities on Thursday published names of 80 persons involved in massive fraud, money laundering in the United States.
+US authorities on Thursday published the names of 80 persons involved in massive fraud, money laundering in the United States.

 In the 252-count federal indictment statement seen by The Guardian, at least 77 of the persons were of Nigerian origin.